How to Turn On or Fix Bluetooth in Windows 10

 Bluetooth Support Service

 Now, we’re going to have to delve a bit deeper.
-If none of the above solutions worked, it’s time to bring out the big guns, known as the “Run” feature.
+If none of the above solutions worked, it’s time to use the “Run” feature.

-- Hold down the Windows key on your keyboard and press “R” to bring up the Run window.
+- Hold down the “Windows” key and press “R” to bring up the “Run” window.

-- Type “services.msc” without quotes in the “Open:” box, and then press “Enter” or click “OK.”
+- Type “services.msc” without quotes in the command box, and then press “Enter” or click “OK.”